-Rifle Elk’s Lodge donates to Garfield County Sheriff’s Office
+Rifle Elks Lodge donates to Garfield County Sheriff’s Office

-Rifle Elk’s Lodge 2195 recently donated $1,167 to the Garfield County Sheriff’s Office, a Monday news release states.
+Rifle Elks Lodge 2195 recently donated $1,167 to the Garfield County Sheriff’s Office, a Monday news release states.

-The funds were part of a grant the lodge secured for multiple agencies, including the Colorado River Fire Rescue district and Rifle Police Department.
+The funds were part of a grant the lodge secured for multiple agencies, including Colorado River Fire Rescue and the Rifle Police Department.

 “Sheriff (Lou) Vallario and the employees of the Sheriff’s Office appreciate the tremendous support we receive from our residents and many of the civic and fraternal organizations in Garfield County,” the release states.
-“Our sincerest thanks to the members of the Rifle Elk’s Lodge who saw fit to include the Garfield County Sheriff’s Office as one of the recipients of this grant.”
+“Our sincerest thanks to the members of the Rifle Elks Lodge who saw fit to include the Garfield County Sheriff’s Office as one of the recipients of this grant.”

-At local and national scales, the Elk’s Lodge realizes the additional burdens and expenses that the COVID-19 Pandemic has put on the (Garfield County Sheriff’s Office) as well as other first responders, the release states.
+At local and national scales, the Elks Lodge realizes the additional burdens and expenses that the COVID-19 pandemic has put on the (Garfield County Sheriff’s Office) as well as other first responders, the release states.
 These funds will be used by the sheriff’s office to help defray some of those costs and better serve the residents of Garfield County.

 Support Local Journalism